Evjue-Bascom Professor of Law

 J.D., University of California -- Berkeley

 Following graduation from the University of California at Berkeley Law School in 1974, Professor Greene began her career as a civil rights attorney on the staff of the NAACP Legal Defense and Educational Fund in New York City.
-There she litigated employment discrimination and housing discrimination class actions.
-She was also involved in capital punishment litigation.
-She began law teaching in 1978, first at Assistant Professor at Temple University and later a tenured Associate Professor at University of Oregon.
-Professor Greene has been a visiting professor at Harvard and Georgetown law schools, and also has taught abroad in Germany, Ghana, and Japan.
+There she specialized in employment discrimination, housing discrimination class actions, and death penalty litigation.
+She began teaching law in 1978, first as an Assistant Professor at Temple University and later as a tenured Associate Professor at University of Oregon.
+Professor Greene has been a visiting professor at Harvard and Georgetown law schools and has taught abroad in Germany, Ghana, Vietnam, Thailand, and Japan.

-From 1986 to 1989, Professor Greene was Counsel to the U.S. Senate Judiciary Committee where she specialized in matters involving judicial confirmation, federal courts and constitutional law.
+From 1986 to 1989, Professor Greene was Counsel to the U.S. Senate Judiciary Committee where she specialized in matters involving judicial confirmation, federal courts, and constitutional law.
 She provided legal advice in connection with the nomination and confirmation of federal court judges by the U.S. Senate, including consideration of five Supreme Court nominees.
-During a leave of absence from this position in 1988, she was a senior advisor to the Jackson and Dukakis Democratic Presidential Campaigns.
+In 1988, she was a senior advisor to the Jackson and Dukakis Democratic Presidential Campaigns.

 Professor Greene joined the University of Wisconsin Law School faculty in 1989.
-In addition to her teaching and scholarship, she has served on many important committees affecting the University community including the University Committee, the Athletic Board, the Social Studies (Sciences) Executive Committee, and the Law School Faculty Appointments Committee.
+In addition to her teaching and scholarship, she has served on many important committees including the University Committee, the Athletic Board, the Social Studies (Sciences) Executive Committee, the Law School Faculty Appointments Committee, and the Law School Tenure Committee.

-For five years she was associate Vice Chancellor of the University of Wisconsin Madison.
-During this time she led UW Madison's faculty strategic hiring effort that increased the numbers of women scientists and engineers, minority faculty, and interdisciplinary hires.
-Her responsibilities included new faculty programs, dean and department chair professional development, and women faculty mentoring program.
-She conducted a campus wide review of women faculty salaries, initiated a faculty wide salary review process, was Faculty Ombudsperson, and established a campus-wide ombuds office.
+For five years she was Associate Vice Chancellor of the University of Wisconsin-Madison.
+During this time she led UW Madison's faculty strategic hiring effort that increased the number of women scientists and engineers, minority faculty, and interdisciplinary hires.
+Her responsibilities included new faculty programs, dean and department chair professional development, and the women faculty mentoring program.
+She conducted a campus-wide review of women faculty salaries, initiated a faculty-wide salary review process, was Faculty Ombudsperson, and established a campus-wide ombuds office.

 She is also an avid supporter of the arts.
-She served for six years as a Board member of the Madison Museum of Contemporary Art and was also a member of its Permanent Collection Committee.
+She was a Board member of the Madison Museum of Contemporary Art and was also a member of its Permanent Collection Committee.
+She was a member of the Arts Committee of the Union League Club of Chicago as well as its Art Acquisitions and Collection Management Subcommittees.
+She is also an art consultant specializing in emerging artists.

 She is a public speaker on many topics as well as a political and legal analyst for print, radio, and television.
 In Wisconsin, she is well known for her hundreds of appearances for ten years on Weekend, Wisconsin Public Television's news and public affairs show.